 Whether you are a novice chef or a seasoned professional, this Homemade Marinara Sauce will win you over.
 It comes together quickly, is low in sugar, and packed with delicious Italian flavor.
 Be sure to double the batch and keep some in your freezer for later!

 Tips and Ideas for Making Homemade Marinara Sauce

 - Although it may seem like marinara sauce would taste better with fresh tomatoes, it's almost always better with canned San Marzano tomatoes if you can find them.
 They are typically much less acidic than a standard tomato and are naturally sweet, which is perfect since we aren't adding sugar to this sauce.

 - This sauce is terrific with pasta but also can be used in all kinds of ways.
 I use it with homemade meatloaf, minestrone soup, stuffed peppers, pizza, and for all kinds of pizza inspired dishes.
-One of my favorite is a quick chicken skillet topped with marinara sauce, cheese, and turkey pepperoni.
+One of my favorites is a quick chicken skillet topped with marinara sauce, cheese, and turkey pepperoni.

 - If you like lots of herbs in your sauce, don't be afraid to add in your favorites.
-Oregano works really well in sauce as does marjoram, rosemary, and thyme.
+Oregano works really well in the sauce as does marjoram, rosemary, and thyme.
 You can also kick up the red pepper flakes if you like things spicy.

 videocam Slender Kitchen Videos

 Twenty Minute Homemade Marinara Sauce

 - crop_freeCook Mode

 - 28 oz. canned San Marzano tomatoes (whole or crushed)

 - 1/4 cup fresh basil, chopped